Majorana stellar representation for mixed-spin $(s,\frac{1}{2})$ systems: Application in mixed-spin systems with a real phase parameter and time evolution

-\cref{fig3} shows the stars of the spin-$s$ and spin-$1/2$ particles system with the real phase parameter $\varphi$, fixed time and $\delta=0$.
-As the analysis above, the complex coefficients of the cubic equation generally lead to the complex roots, only if the roots are real numbers, the stars will be mapped to the prime meridian, or conversely.
-As shown in \cref{fig3-a}, we can use three stars, one star and one star to represent the analogous mutiplet stars, the analogous singlet star and the star of the pseudo spin, respectively.
-Without time evolution, two sets of the analogous mutiplet stars are mapped to the quarter of the prime meridian [\cref{fig3-b}].
-Meanwhile, the other set of the analogous mutiplet stars and the analogous singlet stars are mapped to the half prime meridian [\cref{fig3-c,fig3-d}].
-However, the stars of the pseudo spin can not form the half prime meridian, completely [\cref{fig3-e}].
+Figure~\ref{fig3} shows the stars of the spin-$s$ and spin-$1/2$ particles system with the real phase parameter $\varphi$, fixed time and $\delta=0$.
+As shown in Fig.~\ref{fig3}(a), we can use three (one and one) sets of stars to represent the analogous mutiplet (the analogous singlet and the pseudo spin, respectively).
+Without time evolution, two sets of the analogous mutiplet stars are mapped to the quarter of the prime meridian (Fig.~\ref{fig3}(b)).
+Meanwhile, the other set of the analogous mutiplet stars is mapped to the half prime meridian (Fig.~\ref{fig3}(c)).
+However, the stars of the pseudo spin can not form the half prime meridian, completely (Fig.~\ref{fig3}(d)).
 Besides, the result is exactly the same with the result with $\delta=1$ and $t=0$ case, in other words, it is independent of time evolution when $\delta=1$ because of the symmetry of the three spin directions.
-As shown in \cref{fig3-e,fig3-f}, the stars of the pseudo spin have the northernmost (the north pole) and southernmost position at $\varphi=\pi/4+2k\pi$ with $t=n\sqrt{2}\pi$ and $\varphi=5\pi/4+2k\pi$ with $t=(2n+1)\pi/\sqrt{2}$ ($k,n$ are integers), respectively.
-Furthermore, we find that all sets of the analogous mutiplet stars form closed curves that are $180^{\circ}$ rotational symmetric around the $x$-axis (the intersecting line of the prime meridian plane and the equatorial plane) [\cref{fig3-g}].
-Similarly, the analogous singlet stars compose four closed curves that start from the north pole and end with south pole, and the pattern which the curves form is $180^{\circ}$ rotational symmetric around the $x$-axis [\cref{fig3-h}].
+As shown in Figs.~\ref{fig3}(d) and~\ref{fig3}(e), the stars of the pseudo spin have the northernmost (the north pole) and southernmost position at $\varphi=\pi/4+2k\pi$ with $t=n\sqrt{2}\pi$ and $\varphi=5\pi/4+2k\pi$ with $t=(2n+1)\pi/\sqrt{2}$ ($k,n$ are integers), respectively.
+It means that the proportion of $|\psi\rangle_{s-1/2}$ has a lower bound and can asymptotically approach $100\%$ at specific time and phase parameters.
+Furthermore, we find that all stars of the analogous mutiplet jointly form closed curves that are $180^{\circ}$ rotational symmetric around the $x$-axis (the intersecting line of the prime meridian plane and the equatorial plane) (Fig.~\ref{fig3}(f)).